• Skip to primary navigation

 Cold pressing uses hydraulic presses to extract oil without heat or chemicals, which makes the oil more nutritious than expeller pressed oils.

-In conclusion, both extraction methods have advantages; expeller pressed oil is mechanically extracted, and cold pressed oil is preserved through a meticulous process.
+Both extraction methods have advantages; expeller pressed oil is mechanically extracted, and cold pressed oil is preserved through a careful process.

 Ultimately, it's up to you to decide which one satisfies your taste and nutritional needs.